Tbleshoot/Ticketing/README.md

 <img src="https://i.imgur.com/5qOEaDV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
  The created desktop must now undergo customizations to allow for successful download and use of the os ticketing system.
-Now that those items are on the new desktop with an enabled
+Now that those items are on the new desktop with an enabled IIS (internet information service), the download of osticket can proceed.
 </p>
 <br />